Ejay02/lms-frontend/README.md

 [DEMO](https://ej-lms.netlify.app)

-** Note: Since its hosted on the free tier, you might need to wait a bit for it to spin up since they tend to go to sleep.
+** Note: Since it's hosted on the free tier, you might need to wait a bit for it to spin up since they tend to go to sleep.

 ## Technologies Used